Blog

 pollination serviceshoney production

-The Hidden Cost of Lost Bee Colonies
+The Hidden Cost of a Lost Bee Colony (It's More Than Just the Bees)

 Industry Trends

-The Hidden Cost of Lost Bee Colonies
+The Hidden Cost of a Lost Bee Colony (It's More Than Just the Bees)

 A dead colony costs more than the bees.
 Equipment depreciation, lost honey, replacement package, requeening - one winter kill runs $500-800 per hive.